julienherou/julienherou/README.md

 - 👋 Hi, I’m @julien herou
-- 👀 I’m interested in ...
-CSS/JS
+- 👀 I’m interested in ... animation in CSS/JS
 - 🌱 I’m currently learning ...
-GSAP
+Vue.js & three.js
 - 💞️ I’m looking to collaborate on ... new project
 - 📫 How to reach me ... twitter.com/julienherou